reach-sh/reach-lang/docs/src/frontend/index.md

 ```

 This code is a `{!rsh} function` that takes in `addr` on line 32.
-Line 33 formats `addr` based on the consensus network, in the way the user would expect to see it.
+Line 33 formats `addr` based on the consensus network's encoding.
 On line 35, the formatted `addr` (now stored as `address`) is revealed to the user in the console.

 There is no corresponding `{!js} parseAddress` function because